collective live+work spaces

 All members are required to maintain an online profile for the members register.
 Some parts of this (firstname, mini bio, photo and website) are by default public, but you may restrict this to members only if so desired.

-† Unused time in cohousing does not affect the co-op's availability capacity, but improves it for any member paying rental rates.
-The co-op may have no or limited supply of this type of unit, thus at least some demand will always exist providing the units have adequate fitout.
-This mechanism thus allows speculation within the market of members and invited guests, but is 'taxed' thus ensuring a community upside (revenue tax on the remaining value will generally also apply).
+† Unused time in dedicated units does not affect the co-op's available capacity, but improves it for any member paying rental rates therefore may actually be desireable, as the co-op may have no supply of such units.
+In this manner at least some demand will always exist providing the units have adequate fitout, ensuring rentability.
+This mechanism thus allows speculation within the market of members and invited guests, but may be 'taxed' to provide community upside as well and maintain the liklihood of guest demand (revenue tax on the remaining value will generally also apply)-->.

 Residency and use as a base

-If desired we will be able to issue rental contracts to facilitate residency, this would state the market rates, therefore if your revenue does not adequately cover it, this could be problematic.
-The member contract will have precedence, thus whilst such rental contracts technically offer full-time use rights with notice periods, any attempt to enact this use would result in the revocation of membership and shares.
-This is not really an issue because use beyond a share holding would be at market rates (not great value for long-term use) so isn't the best way to obtains a rental contract.
+If helpful we will be able to issue rental contracts to facilitate residency, this would state the market rates, therefore if your revenue does not adequately cover it, this could be problematic.
+The member contract will have precedence, thus whilst such rental contracts technically offer full-time use rights with notice periods, any attempt to enact this use would result in the withdrawal of membership and shares.
+This is not really an issue because use beyond a share holding would be at market rates (not great value for long-term use) so would hardly be a sensible way to obtain a rental contract.

-For France, whilst not the cheapest country to be resident, some of the benefits are good (health, maybe pension, but not social security) when self-employed with a very simple process all managed online where you can register (as a micro-entrepreneur) with a flat tax rate of ~22% on all revenue, or under the regular regime with thresholds.
+For France, whilst by no means the cheapest country to be based, some of the benefits are good when self-employed (health, maybe pension, but not social security) with a very simple process all managed online where you can register (as a micro-entrepreneur) at a flat tax rate of ~22% on all revenue, or under the regular regime (tiered).

 Operations